BlackPawsStudio/Dominoes-tech-challenge/README.md

 3. Now you are able to run or build the project:

-Run `npm run build` or `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 To run the project go to the `dist/` directory and open `index.html` file.